michaeltouati/ESVM/paper.md

 # ESVM Perspectives

 It is planned in a near future to :
-- provide another Plasma Physics academic simulation about one BGK (from the name of its finder I. B. Bernstein, J. M. Greene and M. D. Kruskal) non linear solution [@BernsteinGreenKruskal:1957]
+1) provide another Plasma Physics academic simulation about one BGK (from the name of its finder I. B. Bernstein, J. M. Greene and M. D. Kruskal) non linear electron plasma wave [@BernsteinGreenKruskal:1957]
-- provide another Plasma Physics academic simulation about Plasma wave echo [@Gould:1967]
+2) provide another Plasma Physics academic simulation about Plasma wave echo [@Gould:1967]
-- implement non-equally spaced phase-space cells
+3) implement non-equally spaced phase-space cells
-- implement high order Weighted Essentially Non-Oscillatory (WENO) advection schemes [@Liu:1994]
+4) implement high order Weighted Essentially Non-Oscillatory (WENO) advection schemes [@Liu:1994]
-- compute the plasma ion Vlasov equation to allow for the ions to be mobile
+5) compute the plasma ion Vlasov equation to allow for the ions to be mobile
-- implement its MPI parallelization
+6) implement MPI parallelization
-- implement its vectorization
+7) implement vectorization
-- store the simulation results in hdf5 files instead of text files
+8) store the simulation results in hdf5 files instead of text files
-- extend the code to the relativistic regime : ESVM $\Rightarrow$ RESVM for open source Relativistic ElectroStatic Vlasov-Maxwell code
+9) extend the code to the relativistic regime : ESVM $\Rightarrow$ RESVM for open source Relativistic ElectroStatic Vlasov-Maxwell code
-- implement a BGK (from the name of its finder P. L. Bhatnagar, E. P. Gross  and M. Krook) collision operator [@BhatnagarGrossKrook:1954]
+10) implement a BGK (from the name of its finder P. L. Bhatnagar, E. P. Gross  and M. Krook) collision operator [@BhatnagarGrossKrook:1954]
-- extend the code to 1D-2V and 1D-3V phase-space electrostatic plasma simulations
+11) extend the code to 1D-2V and 1D-3V phase-space electrostatic plasma simulations
-- implement the Landau [@Landau:1936] and Belyaev-Budker [@BelaievBudker:1957] relativistic collision operators using the Rosenbluth potentials [@Rosenbluth:1957] and their relativistic Braams-Karney extension [@BraamsKarney:1987] : (R)ESVM $\Rightarrow$ (R)EMVFPM for open source (Relativistic) ElectroMagnetic Vlasov-Fokker-Planck-Maxwell code
+12) implement the Landau [@Landau:1936] and Belaiev-Budker [@BelaievBudker:1957] relativistic collision operators using the Rosenbluth potentials [@Rosenbluth:1957] and their relativistic Braams-Karney extension [@BraamsKarney:1987] : (R)ESVM $\Rightarrow$ (R)EMVFPM for open source (Relativistic) ElectroMagnetic Vlasov-Fokker-Planck-Maxwell code
-- extend the code to electromagnetic 2D-1V, 2D-2V and 2D-3V phase-space electrostatic electromagnetic plasma simulations : (R)ESVM $\Rightarrow$ (R)EMVM2 and (R)EMVFPM2 for open source (Relativistic) ElectroMagnetic Vlasov-Maxwell and Vlasov-Fokker-Planck-Maxwell in 2D codes
+13) extend the code to electromagnetic 2D-1V, 2D-2V and 2D-3V phase-space electrostatic electromagnetic plasma simulations : (R)ESVM $\Rightarrow$ (R)EMVM2 and (R)EMVFPM2 for open source (Relativistic) ElectroMagnetic Vlasov-Maxwell and Vlasov-Fokker-Planck-Maxwell in 2D codes
-- implement the Perfectly Matched Layer (PML) technique [@Berenger:1994] to absorb the electromagnetic fields at the spatial simulation box boundaries
+14) implement the Perfectly Matched Layer (PML) technique [@Berenger:1994] to absorb the electromagnetic fields at the spatial simulation box boundaries
-- deploy the code to GPU architectures.
+15) deploy the code to GPU architectures.

 # Figures